onyx-and-iris/vbantxt/README.md

 ## `Script files`

-The vbantxt-cli utility accepts a single string request or an array of string requests.
+The vbantxt CLI accepts a single string request or an array of string requests.
 This means you can pass scripts stored in files.

 For example, in Windows with Powershell you could: